PacktPublishing/Hands-On-Deep-Learning-for-Mobile/Chapter5/chap5.md

 3. Compare the confusion matrix from the Jupyter notebook for the first CNN model with Fig 15 from Chapter 1\.
 Do you see any differences?
 Checkout the confusion between B-8 and O-0\.
 Would you expect these two to behave differently?
 Why or why not?

 4. 20% of the units/connections were randomly dropped out.
 What is the effect of using different drop out values like 50%?

+5. In data augmentation, only new samples were added for 'q'.
+Try adding more samples for other letters and see if it helps accuracy.
+Experiment with different transforms like crops, zoom and see which give most benefit to accuracy.